qwaneu/qwaneu.github.io/_drafts/feature-toggles.md

 slope.
 It risks moving away from having continuously integrated software, because you start increasing your batch size.
 Tech toggles can hide deeper issues in your software development process.
-We recommend looking at your way of working and finding a way of deliver code that is tested and works first, before resorting to tech toggles.
+We recommend looking at your way of working and finding a way of deliver code that is tested and works first, and building capability to quickly deploy and rollback changes,  before resorting to tech toggles.
+We want to respond to change, not live in fear of additional if's and buts we added.

 ## Considerations